Enhance Efficiency with Smoke Software Testing

 Sanity and smoke testing are techniques for determining whether an application is too flawed to be thoroughly tested, thereby preventing the waste of time and resources.

-One of the industry's most common practices is daily building and testing software projects.
+One of the industry's most common practices is building and testing software projects daily.
 Both manual and automated tools can perform sanity and smoke software testing.

 Depending on the testing requirements, you should run sanity and smoke tests in the software build.
 In such cases, you would perform Smoke tests first, then Sanity tests.